michaelcloran/shooter/README.md

 For mobile phone usage an ability to add a GamePad would make the game awesome.
 But I dont currently have a GamePad for testing with so this avenue was not explored!!.

-- Accessibility<br>
+- ### Accessibility<br>
 Wave acessibility was used in this project :https://wave.webaim.org/.
-I got reasonable results as I have added aria labels to buttons for better usage.
+This tool was used throughout development and for final testing of the deployed website to check for any aid accessibility testing.

+- Testing was focused to ensure the following criteria were met:

+- All forms have associated labels or aria-labels so that this is read out on a screen reader to users who tab to form inputs
+- Color contrasts meet a minimum ratio as specified in WCAG 2.1 Contrast Guidelines
+- Heading levels are not missed or skipped to ensure the importance of content is relayed correctly to the end user
+- All content is contained within landmarks to ensure ease of use for assistive technology, allowing the user to navigate by page regions
+- All not textual content had alternative text or titles so descriptions are read out to screen readers
+- HTML page lang attribute has been set
+- Aria properties have been implemented correctly
+- WCAG 2.1 Coding best practices being followed

-- Lighthouse testing<br>
+- ### Lighthouse testing<br>
 the Index.html, play-game.html,end_game_page.html and 404.html were simulated in incognito mode on a desktop and the following results were found.<br>
 ![Screenshot](assets/readme_images/index_lightHouseTests.png)<br>